Enhancing Long-Chain Reasoning Distillation through Error-Aware Self-Reflection: Experimental Methodology

 \section{Experimental Methodology}

 This section first describes the datasets, evaluation metric, and baselines, followed by the implementation details of our experiments.

-\textbf{Dataset.} In our experiments, we use five mathematical problem datasets for training and evaluation: GSM8K~\citep{cobbe2021trainingverifierssolvemath}, GSM-Hard~\citep{gao2023pal}, SVAMP~\citep{patel2021nlp}, MATH23K~\citep{wang2017deep}, and MATHQA~\citep{amini2019mathqa}.
-GSM8K is a high-quality dataset of elementary school math word problems, while GSM-Hard is an enhanced version that increases the computational difficulty.
-SVAMP is another dataset focused on elementary math word problems.
-MATH23K contains Chinese math word problems.
-MathQA consists of multiple-choice mathematical questions, where the task is to select the correct answer from five options.
-The data statistics are presented in Table~\ref{tab:dataset}.
+\textbf{Dataset.} In our experiments, we randomly sample 10,000 examples from the OpenR1-Math-220k dataset~\cite{openr1}, which contains high-quality solutions annotated by DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, to construct our training dataset.
+For evaluation, we select four mathematical problem datasets spanning a range of difficulty levels.
+For evaluation, we select five mathematical reasoning benchmarks of varying difficulty, including GSM-Hard~\citep{gao2023pal}, MATH500~\citep{godahewa2021monashtimeseriesforecasting}, AIME24, and AMC23~\citep{omini}.
+GSM-Hard is an enhanced version that increases the computational difficulty of the GSM8K dataset~\cite{cobbe2021trainingverifierssolvemath}.
+MATH500 is a benchmark of competition math problems of varying difficulty.
+AIME and AMC test mathematical problem-solving with arithmetic, algebra, counting, geometry, number theory, probability, and other secondary school math topics.

-\textbf{Baselines.} We compare our EULER model with both zero-shot models and Supervised Fine-Tuning (SFT) models that are implemented using Llama3-8b-Instruct~\citep{grattafiori2024llama3herdmodels} and Qwen2.5-7b-Base~\citep{qwen2025qwen25technicalreport}.
+\textbf{Baselines.} We compare our \method{} model with both zero-shot models and Supervised Fine-Tuning (SFT) models.
 We first compare with two zero-shot baselines: vanilla LLM and Wrong-of-Thought~\citep{zhang2024wrong}.
 For the vanilla LLM, we provide the mathematical question $q$ to the model and ask it to directly generate a solution.
 Additionally, we compare our approach with Wrong-of-Thought~\citep{zhang2024wrong} in our experiments.
-The model first generates an initial answer, then identifies solution errors using a multi-perspective verifier, and treats these errors as signals to help LLMs prevent the repetition of the same mistakes.

-Furthermore, we utilize three SFT-based LLMs as baselines, including SFT (Label), SFT (Superior), and LEMA~\citep{an2023learning}.
-Following previous work~\citep{wang2024learning}, SFT (Label) and SFT (Superior) fine-tune the LLMs using human-annotated labels and responses from a superior LLM, respectively.
-LEMA~\citep{an2023learning} utilizes a superior LLM as a corrector to fix erroneous solutions generated by the LLM, constructing mathematical error correction data to further fine-tune the model.
+The model first generates an initial answer, then identifies solution errors using a multi-perspective verifier, and regards these errors as signals to help LLMs prevent the repetition of the same mistakes.
+Furthermore, we utilize two SFT-based LLMs as baselines, including SFT (Label) and SFT (Long-CoT)~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+Following previous work~\citep{wang2024learning}, SFT (Label) and SFT (Long-CoT) fine-tune the LLMs using human-annotated labels and reasoning traces from RLMs.